Alfredchong726/Dotfiles/.config/nvim/README.md

 # NeoVim configuration by lua and vim scripts

+### Before start you need to make sure your nvim at least is 0.5.0 if not you may not use some features of this config file.
+Moreover, thee may occur some errors.

 #### Before clone the whole nvim config file into home directory you need to make sure you have vim-packer installed for managing all the vim plugins
 [vim-packer](https://github.com/hashivim/vim-packer)